Overview

 Bald and golden eagles face many risks including collision with wind turbines, electrocution, vehicle collision and lead poisoning.
 Minimizing the number of eagle deaths caused by any one source is essential to maintain eagle populations in New York.

 Hunters had an opportunity to participate in eagle management and assist with wildlife research.
-Through our 2023 New York Hunters for Eagle Conservation program, we issued rebates for 1 box of factory loaded non-lead ammunition or 1 box of non-lead bullets for reloading (up to $60) to eligible hunters.
+Through our 2023 New York Hunters for Eagle Conservation program, we issued rebates for 1 box of factory loaded lead-free ammunition or 1 box of lead-free bullets for reloading (up to $60) to eligible hunters.

 Wyoming